International Nurses In Canada: Career Pathing

 Conexus has extensive experience in mobilizing Candian nurses to live and work in the US.
 We sponsor the TN visa process and offer the opportunity to make your move permanent via a green card visa (EB-3).

-We have contracts with more than 200 healthcare systems across 25 states, so you’ll have access to some of the most exciting opportunities in the US.
+We have contracts with healthcare systems across the states, so you’ll have access to some of the most exciting opportunities in the US.
 We’ll also make sure you’re well looked after by creating an individual plan that covers everything from immigration and licensing right through to education and development.

 Want To Find Out More About Nursing In The US?

-Coming Soon: Our free guide “The Land of Opportunity: Why Canadian Nurses Are Relocating To The US (And How You Can Too!)”.
-Register your interest below to get more tips and advice on moving to the US, and find out how Conexus can help you on your journey.
+Register your interest below to get advice on moving to the US, and find out how Conexus can help you on your journey.